peterzieba/5Vpld/abs-decode/README.md

 * Maybe exporting a netlist???

 # Implementation Here
-Kaitai struct is used to help [define the file format](abs-decode/cupl-abs.ksy) of .ABS files.
+Kaitai struct is used to help [define the file format](cupl-abs.ksy) of .ABS files.<br>
 Kaitai's .ksy files themselves are just a yaml file that defines the various regions within the .ABS and what they contain.
 It is a human readable description of how to parse this binary file.

-You can use the [.ksy file in this repository](abs-decode/cupl-abs.ksy) here to look at an .ABS file for a project that you have:
+You can use the [.ksy file in this repository](cupl-abs.ksy) here to look at an .ABS file for a project that you have:
 * In a terminal using the [ksv tool](https://github.com/kaitai-io/kaitai_struct_visualizer) command:
   * <code>ksv your-file.abs cupl-abs.ksy</code>
 * In a web browser using the [Kaitai Web IDE](https://ide.kaitai.io/)
 * You can compile the .ksy file here into a decoder for just about any language you work in (Python, C++, PHP, Javascript, Java, etc. etc.)
   * Though it might be premature to do so -- the current understanding of the file is limited and therefore it serves merely as a template for further work.

-# Current Status
-4/20/24 - The general structure of the file seems to be understood, but the details of doing something useful with remain to be implemented.
-Hopefully it serves as inspiration for myself or someone to figure out what the remaining bits of the file do.